jorgetutor/jorgetutor-web/content/en/post/acceptance-criteria-a-tool-for-clarity-or-an-excuse-for-failure.md

 #bigimg: [{src: "/images/jorgetutor-foo.jpg", desc: "Acceptance Criteria a tool for clarity or an excuse for failure"}]
 ---

-*On a regular work inspect, a few days before the sprint ends:*
+*On a regular work inspection, a few days before the sprint ends:*

 - *"It doesn’t work as expected."* - The QA team rejects a feature.
 - *"It works fine; that part wasn’t specified."* - The developer replies.